Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

 Even though these nutrients are essential to canine health, it doesn’t mean that allowing your furry friend to munch down a daily dose of celery is in their best interest.

 We tend to think that more vitamins equal a healthier dog, but unfortunately, it’s not always that simple.
 Your pet’s dog food should be providing adequate amounts of all the essential nutrients they need.

 There’s no benefit to loading extra vitamins into your dog.
 More importantly, additional amounts of some nutrients can do more harm than good.
 For example, large amounts of fiber can upset the dog’s stomachs.
 Dogs are built for primarily digesting meat.

 This crunchy little snack is best used as an occasional, healthy, low-calorie treat and not as a regular addition to their diet.

-We’ve looked at can dogs eat celery.
-But can celery for dogs be bad even when it is full of vitamins and minerals?
+We’ve looked at “Can dogs have celery?”
+But can celery for dogs be bad even when it’s full of vitamins and minerals?

 The answer is yes.
 You can have too much of a good thing!
-Also, how you serve the celery to your dog can have an impact on how safe it is for them.
+Also, how you serve the celery to your dog can impact how safe it is for them.

 There are two chief concerns when it comes to celery: